horeaporutiu/REST-API-Tutorial-IBM-Watson/README.md

 based on which API you want to use.

 ## Get the output
-After adding the credentials, simply run:
+To see the output for the language translator API, add the credentials and run:
 ``
 node translate.js
 ``
-to see the output for the language translator API.

-To use the tone analyzer API, simply add your credentials to the top of tones.js and run:
+To see the output for the language translator API, add the credentials and run:
 ``
 node tones.js
 ``